evergreen-innovations/dlc-documentation/docs/_interface/03_toolWorkflow.md

 # Site Location

-## Location Selection
+## Data Source Selection

 Drag and drop the red marker or edit the coordinates and radius to change the project's location.
+Available data sources are only shown within the radius drawn on the map.

 Selecting a data location or clicking "Save Changes" sets the project location.
 This project location can be changed at any time.